How a Solo Founder Enforces a 16-Point Quality Gate — Without a Quality Team

 Check 7 — Declarative Title Discipline (Pyramid Principle)

-Top-tier consulting firms organize deliverables using Barbara Minto's Pyramid Principle: every section title states the answer, not the topic.
+Top-tier consulting firms organize deliverables using Barbara Minto's Pyramid Principle: every section title states the answer, not the topic (Minto, 2009).
 "Market Overview" is a topic title — useless to a board reader scanning the document.
 "Canadian B2B SaaS revenue growth of 4.2% YoY creates a CA$4.4M serviceable market for vertical-specialist GTM advisory" is a declarative title — it carries the analytical conclusion.
 This check verifies that section titles meet a minimum declarative-title percentage.

-Check 8 — Big 4 Structure
+Check 8 — top-tier Structure

 Check 9 — Document Architecture Conformance (G8–G16)